heptarch/heptarch.github.io/projects.md

 Existing quantum
 programming languages do not use natural, high-level algorithmic representations, so they can't facilitate natural, high-level algorithmic reasoning.
-Goal here is to think about new algorithmic primitives, interoperability between different computational frameworks, and the corresponding language design.
+The goal here would be new algorithmic primitives (with interoperability between different computational frameworks) and the corresponding language design.
 </div>
   </summary>
   <p>